josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧨_real_vs_fake_duty_of_care.md

 ## 🧭 Why This Distinction Matters
 - Real duty of care is **law-bound and accountable**.
 - Fake duty of care is **ego-bound and unaccountable**.
 - Confusing the two lets harmful actors hide behind the language of protection.

 ---

-Very obviously, there are significsnt transformational changes required to repair our systems of accountability, which allow real and proportionate checks on powers, and which protect workers raising concerns.
-Given personal work experience: it is better if we can protect concerns raised wven when "raised badly", otherwise other priblems will arise from related systems failure.
+## 🌱 Repair Imperative
+There are **transformational changes** needed to restore accountability:
+- Real checks on power must be proportionate, lawful, and reviewable.
+- Workers who raise concerns should be **protected even when their concerns are raised imperfectly**.
+- Without this, systemic failures multiply: silence deepens, risks compound, and institutions lose the chance to self-correct.

 ---